bibpok/P1.BibekPokharel/README.md

 # P1.BibekPokharel
 Project 1 for Human computer interaction
-Find demo link in the following repositary link. https://bibpok.github.io/P1.BibekPokharel/
+.You can find the demo link in the webpage link below.
+Please find the source code inside the folder -> p1BibekPokharel. https://bibpok.github.io/P1.BibekPokharel/